-What is a microchip?
+What Is a Microchip?

-Not quite.
 The unique identifier in the chip won’t do you any good unless you register it with a national pet recovery database.
 You’ll want to use a recovery service that has access to different microchip databases and technology.
 A service like AKC Reunite, for example, is a member of the AAHA (American Animal Hospital Association) LookUp, so it can check against hundreds of registries’ databases using the AAHA Universal Pet Microchip Lookup Tool.

 When you register your dog’s microchip, enter all relevant contact information.
 It’s a good idea to include both landline and cell phone numbers for you and anyone else in your household who is responsible for ownership.
-You don’t want to miss a call telling you that your canine companion has been found.
+You don’t want to miss a call telling you that your dog has been found.
 Remember to keep your contact information up to date with the registry, too.

-While microchip technology is pretty mature, different registries offer different services.
+Different registries offer different services.
 Some, including AKC Reunite, provide a Lost Pet Alert that broadcasts your dog’s information to a network of vets, shelters, and volunteers in your area.

-GPS devices and microchips aren’t substitutes for each other; they’re complementary, and each is useful to locating a lost dog in different ways.
-A GPS may tell you where your dog is, but it can’t provide your contact information to those nearby that would help return him home.
+GPS devices and microchips aren’t substitutes for each other.
+They’re actually complementary, and each is useful for locating a lost dog in different ways.
+A GPS may tell you where your dog is, but it can’t provide your contact information to those nearby that would help return them home.
 It also requires batteries and can be lost, like a collar or tags.